 Given the uncertainty regarding the health and social measures that will be in effect in the fall considering the current pandemic and like other Québec and Canadian University establishments, the Université du Québec en Abitibi-Témiscamingue (UQAT) will offer almost all the activities for the 2020 fall and 2021 winter sessions other than in face-to-face mode.
 Building on the success of the 2020 winter and summer sessions, UQAT is doing everything it can to experience the 2020 fall and 2021 winter sessions in the most positive way possible, while ensuring a high-quality study experience for UQAT students.

 It is in an atmosphere of humanity, creativity and audaciousness that the training will be offered thanks to the contribution of teachers and staff.

-Almost all the training activities planned for the 2020 fall and 2021 winter sessions will be offered other than in face-to-face mode.
+Almost all the training activities planned for the 2020 fall and 2021 winter and summer sessions will be offered other than in face-to-face mode.
 The teaching methods will be adapted so that the training activities that will be offered other than face-to-face meet the objectives to be achieved as well as high-quality standards.
 Thus, any teaching that can be provided other than face-to-face will be.
 However, if the course objectives cannot be achieved other than in face-to-face teaching, certain activities may take place on the campuses and centres of the University following rigorous analysis.
 Among these, activities requiring laboratory or field presence as well as practical training activities, including internships/practicums, are targeted.

 The teaching methods offered will be varied, and the possibilities are numerous, going from synchronous lessons with Via, Zoom or Teams, to narrated PowerPoint presentations or video capsules deposited on Moodle and to software requiring specific video performances.